oemof/tespy/doc/using_tespy.rst

 Ideal mixtures of gaseous fluids
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 TESPy can handle mixtures of gaseous fluids, by using the single fluid properties from CoolProp together with corresponding equations for mixtures.
-The equations can be found in the `tespy.helpers module <http://tespy.readthedocs.io/en/dev/api/tespy.html#module-tespy.helpers>`_ and are applied automatically to the fluid vector.
+The equations can be found in the `tespy.helpers module <module_tespy_helpers_label>`_ and are applied automatically to the fluid vector.

 Other mixtures
 ^^^^^^^^^^^^^^